paulsonkoly/repl/README.md

 ## Example

-The program supports of parsing and evaluating simple arithmetics, and variables.
+The program supports of parsing and evaluating simple arithmetic, and variables.
+Every second line is the REPL response to the previous line input.

 ```
 $ repl.rb